Career & College Promise FAQs

 - CCP allows students the opportunity to demonstrate the ability to do well in college-level coursework.

 - Students receive dual credit (visit the North Carolina Department of Public Instruction for a CCP dual credit allowance chart).

-High school students at any North Carolina high school or homeschool.
+All eligible students at any North Carolina high school or homeschool.

 CCP classes are college-level classes taught by college faculty.
 As long as a student maintains a "C" or better in these classes, they will receive college credit.

 AP and IB classes are taught by the high school staff at the high school.
 Students must pass exams for these classes to earn college credit.
 All three types of classes give students high school credit.

 Is there an age limit for taking CCP classes?

 There is no age limit for CCP classes, except for the Nurse Aide Career and Technical Education pathway.
 The minimum age requirement to begin the NAS 101 course is 16½.

 How many classes may a student take each semester?